Porirua Railway Station Upgrade

 Snapshots at Porirua train station

-A kapa haka group and a ballerina are just two of the many images that greet users on their way to catch a train or bus, as part of the $1.2 million station upgrade.
+A kapa haka group and a ballerina are just two of the many images that greet users on their way to catch a train or bus.

 Chris Ulutupu's alternative photo option.